dutch-translators/Upload-Extensions/README.md

 Quick-Style
 ===========

-Dutch translation of the Quick Style extension by Paybas
+Dutch translation of the Quick Style extension by JohnP and LavIgor

 Installatie
 ===========